On the Unruh effect and the thermofield double state: Fundamental tools

-with $m=0$ give us an invariant action under conformal transformation\footnote{On $1+1$, the conformal weight of the real massless scalar field is zero, $\triangle=0$ .
-Thus, $\tilde{\phi}=\Omega^{\triangle}\phi=\phi$, while $\tilde{g}_{\mu\nu}=\Omega^{2}g_{\mu\nu}$ (Appendix D of \cite{wald1987general})}\footnote{It is also important to mention that the energy-momentum tensor of the real massless scalar field on 1+1 is traceless.
-Consequently, this theory is scale invariant (Appendix D of \cite{wald1987general})}, i.e., a CFT \cite{francesco2012conformal}
+\paragraph{Conformal invariance of the action:} A remarkable feature of the action \eqref{lagran1} is that for $m=0$, it is invariant under the conformal transformation of the metric, and the field\footnote{On $1+1$, the conformal weight of the real massless scalar field is zero, $\triangle=0$.
+Thus, $\tilde{\phi}=\Omega^{\triangle}\phi=\phi$.
+In addition, the energy-momentum tensor of the real massless scalar field on 1+1 is traceless.
+Consequently, this theory is scale-invariant (see appendix D of \cite{Wald:1984rg})} (see, for example, \cite{DiFrancesco:1997nk}),